BIGSPD Values and Philosophy

 Our values include:

 • How we help people is more important than how we label their problems.
-As such a variety of diagnostic labels associated with personality disorders are considered important to the work of BIGSPD as are the differential diagnoses that are becoming increasingly used such as Complex-PTSD and dissociative disorders.
+A variety of diagnostic labels associated with personality disorders are considered important to the work of BIGSPD such as Complex-PTSD and dissociative disorders.

 • The past impacts on people’s lives – what has happened to people is important.
 We acknowledge the high prevalence of trauma and other forms of adverse experiences in both childhood and adulthood in the lives of people who go on to be diagnosed with personality disorders.

 • Relationships are essential for working together.
 We strive to create as safe an environment as possible for debate and reflection.

 • A diversity of experience enhances our capacity to learn from one another.
 We value bringing together and sharing learning from mental health services, social care and the criminal justice sector as well as those who access these services.

 • Lived experience is central to achieving our aims.
 BIGSPD strives to include people with a lived experience in all levels of the organisation as well as delivering inclusive events and decision-making processes.

 • We recognise and strive to end health inequalities of all forms and to promote equality and diversity.
 As an organisation we will seek inclusion of all protected characteristics including ethnic, gender and sexual identity minorities.

 • Positive discrimination towards people with a lived experience is not a helpful approach to co-production, but positive action is.
 We work to lower barriers to co-production whilst making such adjustments universally applied.

 • Critical reflection is important to us.
 We challenge, test and interrogate ideas by taking a critical but reflective stance and welcoming difference of opinion.